Worldlyberry265/E-commerce-App/README.md

 If it gave you an error, just turn airplane mode on then off to refresh your location, that will fix it

 ## To run the app on all platforms (desktop or mobile) and with the SSL certificate

 ng serve --ssl true --ssl-key "C:\path\to\localhost.key" --ssl-cert "C:\path\to\localhost.crt" --host 0.0.0.0 --port 4200
 Which is the below in my case: ng serve --ssl true --ssl-key "C:\Users\Baraa Asus\Desktop\University\Submitted Work\Itxi\Itxi\Localhost SSL\localhost.key" --ssl-cert "C:\Users\Baraa Asus\Desktop\University\Submitted Work\Itxi\Itxi\Localhost SSL\localhost.crt" --host 0.0.0.0 --port 4200

+## To compile and compress the scss files we install the following packages and npm-run-all to run them all togethor:

+npm install sass npm-run-all postcss autoprefixer postcss-cli --save-dev

+## Then, execute the build command to run all the sass commands:

+npm run build:sass